Departments of Medicine, Epidemiology and Biostatistics, McGill University

 Even though we KNOW here that the effect = 2, according to the p value about 1/2 the time p > 0.05 meaning we should accept the null hypothesis of no difference!

-“Your simulation highlighted the variability that can occur in experimental results due to random sampling, which indeed can lead to a much broader range of p-values.
-It demonstrates that even if the true effect size is relatively large, the exact p-values obtained in any given experiment can vary widely, influenced by the specific sample drawn in each case.”
+ChatGPT4: “Your simulation highlighted the variability that can occur in experimental results due to random sampling, which indeed can lead to a much broader range of p-values.
+It demonstrates that even if the true effect size is relatively large, the exact p-values obtained in any given experiment can vary widely.”

 The larger points are: